deficollective/defiscan/src/content/protocols/pendle.md

 The `PendleVotingControllerUpg` sends voting results to the `PendleGaugeControllerMainchainUpg` via `updateVotingResults`, which then allocates PENDLE rewards to `PendleMarketV3` contracts dynamically.

-Finally, LPs can claim their accumulated rewards directly from `PendleMarketV3` contracts via `redeemRewards`, completing a system where incentives are continuously allocated in response to liquidity activity and governance decisions.
+Finally, LPs can claim their accumulated rewards directly from `PendleMarketV3` contracts via `redeemRewards` or automatically receive them when closing their LP position through `removeLiquiditySingleToken`.

 ### Points Rewards